-Hours of Operation
+Hours of Operation:

 Open to the public on weekends – Saturday and Sunday from 11 – 4 pm.
 Weekday private tours can be scheduled through the Estuarium Manager by calling 360-915-0773.

-– Video Programing features an exciting array of short videos from local organizations and projects.
-From funny to informative, enjoy our selection of videos during your visit to the Estuarium.
+- The Estuarium video program features an exciting array of short videos from local organizations and projects.
+From funny to informative, have a seat and enjoy our selection of videos during your visit.